Texas Senate passes bill with new voting restrictions after a Democrat filibustered for 15 hours to try to stop the measure

 Powell said she stayed in the Senate chamber alongside Alvarado, her Democratic colleague, until 2 a.m. before going home for a few hours of sleep.
 She returned Thursday morning.

 “I think Carol did a courageous thing last night,” Powell said on the way back to her office.
-“That was not easy, in a jillion different ways that people will never understand, but she did a fabulous job.”
+“That was not easy, in a zillion different ways that people will never understand, but she did a fabulous job.”

 The current version of Senate Bill 1 has fewer restrictions than previous iterations but still faces strong criticism from voting rights advocates.